 Withdrawal from the College (all classes) during any period of enrollment, whether official or unofficial, may necessitate the return of federal and state financial aid.

-Pursuant to federal regulations (CFR 668.22), a refund calculation will be performed to determine the amount, if any, of Title IV aid (Pell Grant, SEOG, Stafford loans, Cal Grant) earned by the student for their attendance up to the date of withdrawal.
-The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the quarter divided by the number of calendar days in the quarter.
-Scheduled breaks of more than four consecutive days are excluded.
+Pursuant to federal regulations (CFR 668.22), a refund calculation will be performed to determine the amount, if any, of Title IV aid (Pell Grant, FSEOG) earned by the student for their attendance up to the date of withdrawal.
+(See Return of Title IV Financial Aid (R2T4) Policy).

-If any funds are to be returned after the return of Title IV aid, they will be used to repay Community Christian College funds, state funds, other private sources, and the student in proportion to the amount received from each non-federal source as long as there was no unpaid balance at the time of withdrawal.
+If any funds are to be returned after the return of Title IV aid, they will be calculated according to the same formula and will be used to repay state aid funds, Community Christian College funds, other private sources, and the student in proportion to the amount received from each non-federal source as long as there was no unpaid balance at the time of withdrawal.
 If there was an unpaid balance, then all aid sources will be repaid before any funds are returned to the student.

 NOTE: If prior to withdrawing, funds were released to a student because of a credit balance on the student’s account, the student may be required to repay some of the federal or state funds upon withdrawing.

 "YOU MAY ASSERT AGAINST THE HOLDER OF THE PROMISSORY NOTE YOU SIGNED IN ORDER TO FINANCE THE COST OF THE EDUCATIONAL PROGRAM ALL OF THE CLAIMS AND DEFENSES THAT YOU COULD ASSERT AGAINST THIS INSTITUTION, UP TO THE AMOUNT YOU HAVE ALREADY PAID UNDER THE PROMISSORY NOTE."